Cornélio Procópio: History

 The Companhia Ferroviária Noroeste do Paraná was created in 1920 by a group of farmers eradicated in the region of Jacarezinho and Cambará.
 The construction of this railroad began in 1923, and in 1924 the name was changed to Companhia Ferroviária São Paulo-Paraná, when on June 12, the first stretch between Ourinhos and Leoflora was inaugurated.
 The city of Cornélio Procópio emerged and developed on the banks of km 125 of the railroad, and the station of Cornélio Procópio was founded in 1930.

 The Companhia Ferroviária São Paulo-Paraná had the objective of providing the outflow of the crop from the centers that emerged in the north of Paraná, but after 1925 when the railroad reached Cambará, financial difficulties did not allow the railroad to advance further.
 It was only with the arrival of English capital through Paraná Plantations in 1928 that the works were able to advance.

 The railroad would not be limited only to the North of Paraná, since it would cross the entire State diagonally to Guaíra, on the banks of the Paraná River.
-It is worth mentioning that its beginning is in the city of Ourinhos (SP).
+Its beginning is in the city of Ourinhos (SP).
 According to the original projects and ideas, from Guaíra the railroad would extend to Asunción, capital of Paraguay.
 It was a grand and expensive project.
 Overcoming the sertão was not the main difficulty, but convincing investors and raising capital was.

 For the construction of the railroad, there was a need for authorization or concession from the Federal Government, a factor that was not a problem, since it was influenced by São Paulo and Minas Gerais, within what was conventionally called "coffee with milk policy".

 Who obtained the concession was the economic group led by Antônio Barbosa Ferraz, who built the first section of the railroad linking Ourinhos to Cambará, up to an important farm of the group.
 Due to lack of capital, construction was parked in that location for a long time.

 The solution for the construction would come through the sale of railroad shares to English businessmen, attracted by the fertility and availability of land in northern Paraná.
 By the way, the possibility of good profits was the best argument.